StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 2. A text input to allow the user to add 155 characters of free text (stamped with the username).
 3. A Save button to append documents in the [MongoDB](https://www.mongodb.com/) database.

+### Features to be implimented at a future date
+1. Filter Regions on Country.
+As this would normally be actioned using
+    ```js
+    "onchange"
+    ```
+    which triggers Javascript code, not Python, I will address this in a future iteration.

 ### Approach

 The approach I took for designing the site, was to build on the [start bootstrap](https://startbootstrap.com/theme/one-page-wonder)